SevlaMare/Web_Scraper/README.md

 # Web Scraper
-> It scan for Full Stack open positions
+> Scan for open positions of any kind and export data into a table.
+Easy to modify for use in any other web page.

 ![screenshot](.screenshot.png)

 <br>The main purpose is to deploy a working app<br>
-Having to learn a new framework in a short amount of time (Less than 3 days).
+Having to learn a new librarie in a short amount of time (Less than 3 days).

 ## Content